TalaoDAO/Web3IDPay/use_case_and_implementation_strategies.md

 **Use Case:**

-- Smaller or non-technical businesses that outsource both crypto handling and compliance.
+- Smaller or non-technical businesses that outsource crypto handling and compliance.

 ### **Scenario 3 – Split Role (Verifier = Vendor + Beneficiary)**